 7. Limit Your Sugar Intake

 Sugar is the number one cause of tooth decay.
 This is because bacteria that feed on sugar also produce acid that burns off the teeth enamel, resulting in cavities and tooth decay.
 Instead of sugar drinks, it’s best to drink water.
 This is because water contains minerals that can provide the necessary raw materials to repair damaged enamel.
+Too much decay will cause damage and have you reading byte reviews if you need serious dental repair and realignment from years of poor diet choices.

 Starchy foods are another culprit that can enhance the rate of tooth decay.
 This is because starch sticks and lingers in the teeth crevices after eating.
 This provides the bacteria with sufficient food and enough time to produce acid that’ll burn off the tooth enamel and cause cavities.
 Instead of consuming starchy food, consider consuming fiber-rich foods and vegetables.